 A short Par 4.
 With only 333 yards to cover, this hole should be an easy par or possible birdie opportunity, however the fairway is littered with obstacles.
 Watch out for the volcano bunker down the left hand side and careful with your approach.

-A long and tough Par 4 with two bunkers on the right to catch the ambitious driver trying to cut the corner.
+New Par 5 with two bunkers on the right to catch the ambitious driver trying to cut the corner.
 The Dover Beck meanders in front of the green so it is best to lay up short to leave a simple pitch on to the two tiered green.
 The bigger hitters will probably want to take the green on in two.

 9th Hole par 4 — 284 yards